Täby – A metropolis fused with nature

-Our proposal, ‘A metropolis fused with nature’ proposes a new lively city centre focusing on next-gen education, cultural and natural ecosystems, rich urban life and advanced sports facilities.
+Our proposal, ‘A metropolis fused with nature’ proposes a new lively city center focusing on next-gen education, cultural and natural ecosystems, rich urban life and advanced sports facilities.
 In combination, this fosters an intuitive and innovative urban environment that promotes curiosity, discovery and pioneering entrepreneurship.
-In addition, the proposal emphasizes social relations, the human scale and everyday life through deploying a vibrant urban life with knowledge, craftsmanship and culture at its core.
+In addition, the proposal emphasizes social relations, the human scale and everyday life through installing a vibrant urban life with knowledge production, craftsmanship and culture at its core.

-All this takes departure in the local history of the area: a city that is modern, sustainable and deeply rooted in and driven by nature.
+All this departs from the local history of the area: a city that is modern, sustainable, and deeply rooted in and driven by nature.
 Tibble’s central identity is a further development of the original meaning “the urban village”, but in an ambitious and sustainable version of the highest international standard.

-The proposal strengthens Täby’s position as an innovative municipality, with a humanistic strategy for the future urban development, social cohesion and environmental sustainability.
+The proposal strengthens Täby’s position as an innovative municipality, with a humanistic strategy for future urban development, social cohesion, and environmental sustainability.

-The masterplan is structured around the 5 cornerstones: knowledge intensity, a vibrant urban life (incl. work and retail), sustainability (social and green), natural ecosystems and smart mobility.
-These cornerstones merge into a range of ecosystems, which together create a rich and vibrant city.
-First of all, the area is developed with human-beings at its centre stage: It is a place where everyday life is both fun, interesting and stimulating.
-And it is easy to have an active lifestyle, live healthy, socialize and make sustainable everyday decisions.
-Sports, physical activity and health are important components of the cityscape.
+The masterplan is structured around 5 cornerstones: knowledge intensity, a vibrant urban life (incl. work and retail), sustainability (social and green), natural ecosystems and smart mobility.
+These cornerstones merge into a range of ecosystems, creating a rich and vibrant city.
+First, the area is developed with a human scale in mind.
+It is a place where everyday life is both fun, interesting, and stimulating.
+And it is easy to have an active lifestyle, live healthy, socialize, and make sustainable everyday choices.
+Sports, physical activity, and health are important components of the cityscape.

 Public spaces as iconic urban dynamos

-Rather than creating iconic architecture, as asked for in the brief, we devised an alternative vision: the urban spaces, shared by all the residents, should be signatures giving the area a strong identity and cohesion.
-These include, among other, the southern cloudburst park (‘Åva engar’ and ‘Åvatrappan’), the combined soccer fields, sports hub and park bridging the railroad toward Grindtorpsparken, and the central knowledge plaza (‘Kunskapstorget’).
+Rather than creating iconic architecture, as asked for in the brief, we devised an alternative vision: the urban spaces, shared by all the residents, should be signatures giving the area a strong identity and ensure coherence.
+These include the southern cloudburst park (‘Åva engar’ and ‘Åvatrappan’), the combined soccer fields, sports hub and park bridging the railroad toward Grindtorpsparken, and the central knowledge plaza (‘Kunskapstorget’).

 A dense, sustainable city built of wood

-The program includes more than 300.000 square meters of residential, education and commercial premises.
+The program includes more than 300.000 square meters of residential, educational, and commercial premises.
 To a large extent, these functions are fused together in the proposal, fostering new approaches to the way we live, work and study.
 A rich business community is a prerequisite for a lively urban environment.
 The community in Tibble-Åva is driven by innovative entrepreneurship.
 The proposed ‘bokaler’, where people both live and work in combination, create a unique environment and society, especially for young startups.
-Both retail and businesses are run with a focus on local production and direct access with the help of communal functions such as the proposed ‘Täby Långhus’.
-Local restaurateurs should be hand-picked from the region so that Tibble-Åva offers the best in this area, with local raw materials and regional food ideology at its core.
+Both retail and businesses are run with a focus on local production and collaborate closely with community functions such as the proposed ‘Täby Långhus’.
+Local restaurateurs should be hand-picked from the region so that Tibble-Åva offers the best of its area, with local raw materials and regional food ideology at its core.